rohanza/django-serializers/README.md

         'age': 42
     }

-Redefine how existing fields should be serialized:
+We can also explicitly define how existing fields should be serialized:

     >>> class PersonSerializer(Serializer):
     >>>    first_name = FieldSerializer(label='First name')